FlexMeasures/flexmeasures/ci/README.md

 The deployment uses the hooks functionality of Git.
 We add PythonAnywhere as a remote origin and push to the PythonAnywhere git repo.
-The step below requires that a deployment key be setup in the bvp Bitbucket repo.
+The step below requires that a deployment key be setup in the FlexMeasures repo.
 Once the code is built, the following Git remote is added and the code is pushed.
-The below step pushes to the BVP staging repo.
+The below step pushes to the FlexMeasures staging repo.

 ```
-git remote add pythonanywhere seita@ssh.pythonanywhere.com:/home/seita/bvp-staging
+git remote add pythonanywhere seita@ssh.pythonanywhere.com:/home/seita/flexmeasures-staging

 git push --follow-tags -u pythonanywhere $BITBUCKET_BRANCH
 ```